 Make yourself available.
 You don’t want to list your car for sale right before the weekend, then head out of town.
 Be sure to make yourself available so potential buyers can take a look at your car or take it for a test drive.
 The same thing goes for e-mail or phone – be sure to check your e-mail and have your phone turned on.

 Make the car available.
 Another way to get people to see your car is to park it in a public location and leave that information in your ad.
 Some people park their car in their driveway or outside their home.
 If you are uncomfortable giving your address out to strangers, consider parking your car at another location.
 Just be sure to get permission before parking it in a place that doesn’t belong to you.

 Note about privacy on Craigslist: Craigslist will not display your e-mail if you do not wish them to do so, so you can receive e-mails through their autoforwarding tool; this is a great security feature.
 Likewise, many people prefer not to leave their phone number for privacy reasons.
 Go with your gut on this one and do what you are comfortable doing.

 Don’t fall for scams.
 There are thousands of scams out there, and Craigslist seems to attract a lot of them (not through the fault of Cragslist, mind you; just the nature of their service).
 Craigslist has a great section on avoiding scams.
 The short of it is this: Only sell locally, or to someone you know if they are not local.
 Avoid wiring money via services like Western Union or MoneyGram, do not accept cashier’s checks or money orders, avoid third party escrow services, and NEVER give out your financial information.
 Finally, if the deal smells bad, just walk away.
 In most cases, you will have no recourse if you are taken in on a scam and it’s better to lose out on a potential sale than lose everything.

-Do you have tips for selling your car on Craigslist or other online services?
+Do you have tips or any experience with selling your car on Craigslist or other online services?